Derrick Fung: Early life and education

 Derrick grew up in North York, Ontario, Canada.
 He attended York Mills Collegiate for high school.
 He is the son of Cynthia Lai, a Toronto city councillor.
 During high school, he created a site called QualitySheetMusic.com, which was the largest online sheet music community at the time with over 50,000 registered users.
 After the site gained notoriety, he sold the website to U.S. investors in 2005.

-After graduating from high school in 2005, Derrick attended the University of Toronto Scarborough where he was enrolled in the Bachelor of Business Administration (BBA) degree.
+After graduating from high school in 2005, Derrick attended the Scarborough campus at the University of Toronto where he was enrolled in the Bachelor of Business Administration (BBA) degree.
 He was a teaching assistant for courses in Macroeconomics and Intermediate Finance.
 As part of the undergraduate program, he interned at Microsoft in Marketing, BNP Paribas in Equity Derivative Sales and on the trading floor of Merrill Lynch in 2009 as the first class after the merger with Bank of America.
 Fung was awarded the Gordon Cressy Award in 2010 for his leadership potential.

 In January 2010, Fung worked at the Clinton Foundation in New York City as an Intern in the Clinton Global Initiative (CGI).
 He was one of four Canadians chosen that term to assist with the foundation.
 He was part of the Membership Department, which was responsible for inviting and managing the delegates for the conference.

 Upon graduation from the University of Toronto, he started working at CIBC World Markets on the trading floor where he traded Foreign Exchange.
 During his time at CIBC, Fung concurrently started building Tunezy part-time with former classmate and co-founder, Brandon Chu, who was in finance at Kraft Foods.
 On Friday, April 22, 2011, one of his former bosses encouraged him to leave to work on Tunezy full-time and provided him with the initial capital to start the business.
 Fung officially left CIBC to start Tunezy on December 22, 2011, with Brandon following suit a few months later.